 The following service schedule should be adhered to.
-It is recommended that you have your trailer serviced annually by a competent person or organisation who will have access to special tools and workshop equipment or on any other occasion you do not feel completely confident yourself or do not understand any of the terms or necessary procedures in the schedules below.
-If the trailer has been frequently immersed in water, the following service schedules will need to be done more often.
+It is recommended that you have your trailer serviced annually by an authorized service centre who will have access to special tools and workshop equipment or on any other occasion you do not feel completely confident yourself or do not understand any of the terms or necessary procedures in the schedules below.
+If the trailer has been frequently immersed in water then the following service schedules will need to be done more often.